zkaufman/sherpa/docs/quick.rst

 ----------------

-In this example a single model is used - a one-dimensional gaussian - but more complex examples are possible: these include :ref:`multiple components <model-combine>`, sharing models between data sets, and
+In this example a single model is used - a one-dimensional gaussian provided by the :py:class:`~sherpa.models.basic.Gauss1D` class - but more complex examples are possible: these include :ref:`multiple components <model-combine>`, sharing models between data sets, and
 :doc:`adding user-defined models <models/usermodel>`.